SMishanya/braille/README.md

 # Braille

-Translator from braille to other languages
+Translator from braille to other languages.
+Testing CodeCov!